soominimini/QT_game_final/ReadME.md

 # QT Robot Game - Development Setup Guide

 ## Overview
-This is a Flask-based web application for the QT Robot that includes educational games and interactive storytelling features.
+This is a Flask-based web application for the QT Robot includes educational games and interactive storytelling features.

 ## Windows Development Setup